wgseligman/GramsSim/README.md

 #### Notes

    - The default version of CMake for CentOS 7 is 2.8.
-You may have to install a later of version of CMake on your system.
+You may have to download, build, and install a later of version of CMake on your system.

    - It's important that ROOT, HepMC3, and Geant4 all be compiled with the same version of the C++ compiler (or at least one that